 She is a single mother, surgeon, running a business and a household, who enjoys writing in her spare time.

-Now she is the author of two Amazon No1 Bestsellers:
+She is the author of seven books, including two Amazon No1 Bestsellers: